Staycation Ideas for Kids at Home (6 Fun & Budget-Friendly Summer Holiday Days)

 Just a clear theme and a simple plan.

-1️⃣ Tropical Island Day at Home
+1️⃣ Tropical Island Staycation Day (Beach-Themed Activities for Kids at Home)

 Bring the beach to your living room — no passport required.